-A lesson / activity plan to introduce young people in Key Stage Three to the rights of children and young people and the role of the Children's Commissioner for Wales (CCfW).
+A lesson / activity plan to introduce young people in Key Stage Four to the rights of young people and the role of the Children's Commissioner for Wales (CCfW).
+This session can be used to initiate the Children's Commissioner's Community Challenge, as part of the KS4 Welsh Baccalaureate Qualification.